 - Agar agar jelly sets when its temperature reduces.
 Thicker layers of jelly typically take a longer time to set as compared to thinner layers.

 - Also, placing the jelly in the fridge will make it set faster as compared to room temperate.

 How to prevent the jelly solution in the pots from setting while waiting for the jelly layers in the molds to set?

-- Since the jelly will start setting as it cools down, it is important that the coconut jelly and palm sugar jelly in the pots (while waiting to be assembled into the jelly layers) is kept warm.
+- Since the jelly will start setting as it reaches room temperature, it is important that the coconut jelly and palm sugar jelly in the pots (while waiting to be assembled into the jelly layers) is kept warm.